mpostol/TP/ExDataManagement/GraphicalData/README.md

 Unfortunately, we cannot completely avoid **problems** related to the design environment used, so Visual Studio and employing a domain-specific language, [Extensible Application Markup Language][XAML], XAML for short.
 Unfortunately, learning this language is beyond the scope of this paper.
 However, I must reassure you that detailed knowledge of the XAML is not a condition for understanding any of the issues discussed.

-## Sample Program
+## Starting Sample Program

-### Introduction

 The best way to illustrate the basic issues related to representing process information using a graphical user interface is to present them in the context of the user interface of a sample program.
 The sample code in the repository includes a project that contains the user interface and can be run as a standalone application.
 We can run it directly using the operating system interface.
 However, I suggest starting it from Visual Studio.
 There is a menu entry to launch a new instance in diagnostic mode.
 As a result, a process is created to which resources are allocated.
 We can observe this using diagnostic tools.
 Unfortunately, discussing how to use these tools is beyond the scope of this paper.
+Once again, the user interface presented here is not related to the specific needs of any process.
+It is also worth remembering its features and behavior because it will be analyzed in the context of the example program that implements it.

 As we can see, it is a typical Windows application window in which we can distinguish the header and the necessary useful content.
 The header is a title, i.e. some text and two keys for scaling the window relative to the monitor screen and the third one for ending the process that runs our program.

 ![Sample Program](.Media/SampleProgram.gif)